Do you commonly experience headaches in the morning?

 - Mood swings

-Oral sleep appliance therapy may allow patients to breathe normally while they sleep to prevent various related health issues.
+Oral sleep appliance therapy may allow you to breathe normally while you sleep to prevent various related health issues.
 A custom-fit appliance opens the airways so you can sleep safely and comfortably.
+Treating sleep apnea can reduce the occurrence of headaches and other uncomfortable symptoms.

 Headaches FAQs